pragatibhandari/nodemoviedb/README.md

             CREATE DATABASE movie;

-    4. Next, we will connect to the movies database by typing following command in the SQL Shell.
+    4. Next, connect to the movies database by typing following command in the SQL Shell.

             \c movie
-    5. Then, we will create movies table to our movie database.
+    5. Then, create movies table to movie database.

             CREATE TABLE movies (
             id serial PRIMARY KEY,